smckech/lordcephei.github.io/pages/fpcapabilities.md

 + It turns the *linear* method into a *quadratic* one.
 Of course, it would be possible, and more accurate, to construct a **LMTO** orbital of a different principal quantum number complete with envelope function; however, there is a corresponding loss in efficiency because the additional matrix elements of the envelope function must be evaluated.
 + for states with energies in the vicinity of the local orbital energy, the envelope functions of the regular valence states combine with the local orbital to make the interstitial part of the wave function.

-Example that illustrate local orbitals of this type are
+Examples that illustrate local orbitals of this type are

       fp/test/test.fp gas fp/test/test.fp cu